 for the enumerative image of the characteristic series of the $\GeneratingSet$-trees factor-avoiding~$\SetP$. \medbreak

 \item Let the alphabet

 and the set of patterns

-By a direct inspection of $\SetP$, it appears that there is a one-to-one correspondence between the set of the trees factor-avoiding $\SetP$ and the set of \Def{increasing binary trees}, that are binary trees where internal nodes are labeled on $\Z$ in such a way that the label of any node is smaller than the ones of its children.
+By a direct inspection of $\SetP$, there is a one-to-one correspondence between the set of the trees factor-avoiding $\SetP$ and the set of \Def{increasing binary trees}, which are binary trees where internal nodes are labeled on $\Z$ in such a way that the label of any node is smaller than the ones of its children.
 By Proposition~\ref{prop:system_avoiding_stringy}, we obtain the system

 for the $\GeneratingSet$-trees factor-avoiding $\SetP$, where for any $j \in \Z$,